DancingRat/testing123/php.md

 or go the a directory that contain a php file and type php <<filename>>.php
 ```
+7. to prevent the "The zip extension and unzip/7z commands are both missing" error; go to php.ini and uncomment the ";extension=zip"(basically just delete the semi-colon)

 ## Composer setup
 1. go to https://getcomposer.org/ and click download